Kazane Nagai: RISE World Series

-Kazane participated in the 2021 RISE World Series 53kg tournament.
+Kazane participated in the 2021 RISE World Series 53 kg tournament.
 He was scheduled to fight the three-time Rajadamnern Stadium title challenger Mutsuki Ebata in the tournament quarterfinals, held on July 18, 2021.
 Although he came into the fight as the underdog, Kazane won the fight by split decision.
 The fight was ruled a majority draw after the first three rounds, with two judges scoring the fight 29–29 and 30–30, while the third judge scored the fight 30–29 for Kazane.
 Kazane was awarded the decision after an extra round was fought, with two judges giving him the nod.

 Kazane was scheduled to face Jin Mandokoro in the tournament semifinals, held on September 23, 2021.
 Mandokoro advanced to the semifinals with a unanimous decision win against Toki Tamaru in the quarterfinals.
 He won the closely contested fight by majority decision, with two judges scoring the fight 30-29 in his favor, while the third judge scored it as a 29-29 draw.
 Kazane faced the 2020 Rise Dead or Alive Super Bantamweight tournament winner Shiro in the finals.
 The fight was ruled a majority draw after the first three rounds, with two judges scoring it as a 29-29 and 30-30 draw respectively, while the third judge scored it as 30-29 for Kazane.
 Kazane was awarded the unanimous decision after an extra round was fought.
 During the post-fight interview, he stated his desire to fight his teammate Tenshin Nasukawa in his next fight.